-Todd River Resources Limited (ASX: TRT) is pleased to advise that it is continuing to make strong progress with its maiden drilling program at the 100%-owned Mount Hardy Copper Project in the Northern Territory, with more intervals of copper sulphides intersected in holes completed to date and new high priority geophysical targets outlined.
+Todd River Resources Limited (ASX: TRT) is pleased to advise that the maiden drilling program at its 100%-owned Mount Hardy Copper-Zinc Project in the Northern Territory, which was designed to test four high-priority geophysical targets, has been completed with the drill rig set to move shortly to the highly prospective Walabanba Project.

-Four high priority targets are being drill tested as part of the current program - the two strongest EM targets (EM #1 and #2), and the IP (induced polarisation) geophysical targets at Browns and Mount Hardy (see Figure 1 below).
+Four high priority targets have been drill tested as part of the current program - the two strongest EM targets (EM1 and EM2), and the IP (Induced Polarisation) geophysical targets at Browns and Mount Hardy (see Figure 1).
+With drilling now completed, the focus at Mount Hardy will switch to conducting down-hole geophysical surveys on all holes.